We live in an automation age, and its use is growing every day.

 Besides the technical changes, they will see changes in their roles and responsibilities, even in its hierarchical structure.

 This may trigger fear of uncertainty and apprehension about their place in this new setup.
-And, a person stuck in outdated roles can never be conducive for the organization implementing automation.
+And, a person stuck in outdated roles can never be conducive to the organization implementing automation.

-That’s why it becomes essential to make all employees aware of the expected changes in their roles post the automation.
+That’s why it becomes essential to make all employees aware of the expected changes in their roles post-automation.
 This will ensure that the automation achieves its purpose and clarifies the workforce.

 2. Insufficient Follow-up